On nonlinear instability of Prandtl's boundary layers: the case of Rayleigh's stable shear flows: Introduction

-In this paper, we shall prove the nonlinear instability of the Ansatz \eqref{Ansatz} near boundary layer profiles which are stable for Rayleigh's equations, for instance near monotonic profiles.
+In this paper, we shall prove the nonlinear instability of the Ansatz \eqref{Ansatz} near monotonic profiles.
 Roughly speaking, given an arbitrary stable boundary layer, the two main results in this paper are \begin{itemize}

 \item in the case of time-dependent boundary layers, we construct Navier-Stokes solutions, with arbitrarily small forcing, of order $\mathcal{O}(\nu^P)$, with $P$ as large as we want, so that the Ansatz \eqref{Ansatz} is false near the boundary layer, up to a remainder of order $\nu^{1/4+\epsilon}$ in $L^\infty$ norm, $\epsilon$ being arbitrarily small.